 About Army ROTC

-LEGACY & VALUE
+LEGACY & VALUES

+With strength comes responsibility.
 Officers in the Army possess the skills necessary to lead others through the most challenging of circumstances.

 The Army Reserve Officers’ Training Corps (ROTC) was born when President Woodrow Wilson signed the National Defense Act of 1916.
 Since its inception, Army ROTC has provided leadership and military training at schools and universities across the country and has commissioned more than a half-million Officers.
 It is the largest commissioning source in the American military.